Dwarf Fortress (Mac)

 To play the premium version of Dwarf Fortress you need to first get the game:

-How to play Dwarf Fortress on Mac M1?
+Other Methods to Play Dwarf Fortress on Mac

 Another alternative to play Dwarf Fortress on Mac M1 is to turn to a porting tool like Wineskin, that can convert Windows games into Mac OS X apps.

 Just use Wineskin to install the Windows version of Dwarf Fortress from Steam, then download the game and run it.
 This software is an open-source solution that adds a compatibility layer which enables users to convert Windows software to macOS through wrappers.